 We are all aware of all the buzz that Sony’s A7 series of full frame mirrorless cameras have caused over a couple of years, but it’s time to get to the beginning of this story and review the original camera that it all started with, the A7 itself.
 It was released together with another camera in the series, the A7R, but while that camera was somewhat targeted to a more specific audience the A7 is more well-rounded a catered to a larger crowd.
-It promises to cover all the needs of an enthusiast photographer without doing any major sacrifices in quality or functionality.
+Like Fujifilm’s X100F, it promises to cover all the needs of an enthusiast photographer without doing any major sacrifices in quality or functionality.
 While the A7R brought a higher megapixel count at the expense of general performance and less advanced autofocus system, the A7 aims to bring the perfect balance of speed and good enough image quality.
 Let’s see if it lives to that promise and is it really a camera that a lot of photographers looking for a more compact replacement to their reliable and less portable DSLR would like to own.
 Looking at the specs sheet and Sony’s tradition in making all kinds of cameras, this may as well be the truth.
 Let’s see.

 The body of the A7 is almost exactly the same as the one of the A7R, even to its weight where the A7 is just 9 grams heavier, meaning they will feel exactly the same in the hand.
 The camera itself is quite comfortable to use and all the controls are in their right place.
 It’s possible that some people could consider the grip to be too shallow, but that’s the only real complaint you could have about the A7’s body.
 It really screams premium quality with its frame being made out of magnesium alloy and all its buttons and dials being crafted with precision.
 The A7 should leave no one indifferent in this regard.
 When it comes to manual controls, you get a lot of them.
 First, there are four dials in total: main mode dial, exposure compensation dial as well as front and back dials that control different exposure parameters like aperture and shutter speed.
 Other than that there are three customizable buttons (C1, C2, C3), a function Fn button, direct movie record button and a few others.
 Lastly, on the back of the camera you’ll find the navigation controller that doubles as the three-way button for options like Display, WB or Timer/Shooting modes and above it lies the AEL/AF/MF switch that chooses the function of the button inside of it.
 That’s really a healthy amount of control at your disposal for such a relatively compact camera.